mistralai/cookbook/concept-deep-dive/sampling/README.md

   <tr>
     <td style="font-weight:bold">Repetition Penalty</td>
     <td>
-    Repetition Penalty applies a very small negative bias to all tokens that have appeared to avoid repetition.
+    Repetition Penalty applies a very small negative bias to all tokens that have appeared in the past to avoid repetition.
     </td>
   </tr>
 </table>